sheltermanager/asm3/doc/manual/onlineform.rst

 If a field called "emailaddress" is supplied as part of the form submission, the complete submission will be emailed automatically to the person who completed it for their records.

+Similarly, if a field called "emailsubmissionto" is supplied, containing one or more comma separated email addresses, the submission will also be emailed to these extra addresses.
+This can be useful to have form values trigger hidden values to send submissions to other addresses.

 .. image:: images/onlineform_incoming.png